Daniel Lee (Los Angeles, CA)

 Tara was born and raised in Northern California and currently lives in a rural town in the Sierra Nevada foothills.
 She is a psychotherapist; working people of all ages and is passionate about meeting each individual where they are and helping them find relief from their suffering.
 Her education was grounded in a cross-discipline curriculum which included sociology, political liberation theory, and earth-based indigenous healing models.

 Standing from left to right: Jason Bayless, Keyan Bliss, Joni Albrecht, Linda Gillison (former board), Saleem Chapman, Barbara Gerten (former board), Shelly Williams, Garrett Jennings (former staff), Leila Roberts, Jessica Munger

-Sitting from left to right: Milly Harmon, Ambrosia Danu (former staff), Greg Coleridge, George Friday, Tara Ingram, Daniel Lee, Kaitlin Sopoci-Belknap & Annie Dog
+Sitting from left to right: Milly Harmon, Ambrosia Danu (former staff), Greg Coleridge, George Friday, Tara Ingram, Daniel Lee, Kaitlin Sopoci-Belknap (Move to Amend founder & former Director) & Annie Dog

 Criteria for Move to Amend National Board Selection